wallerli/PLANiT/README.md

 # PLANiT

-PLANiT is project management resource designed specifically for busy individuals juggling multiple timelines.
+PLANiT is an android project management application designed specifically for busy individuals juggling multiple timelines.
 It integrates a project system that breaks down into specific tasks.
 This allows for easy progress completion metrics and priority sorting ability, all while maintaining a sleek user interface design.

 </div align="center">